-Special care should be taken in Palermo and Naples.
+Special care should be taken in Palermo, Cagliari, and Naples.
 Please do not go out except in a significant group of four or more people.
 Late at night, walking back from a club is a good way to get robbed.
 I suggest a taxi or Uber.

 As many of you know, Sicily is the ancestral home of the mafia.
-Other organized crime groups have plagued Campania for more than a century.
+Other organized crime groups have plagued Sardinia and southern Italy for more than a century.
 Nonetheless, in recent years southern Italy has changed significantly and the influence of organized crime has declined dramatically.
 Sicily is not "run" by the mob, and the chances are you will not notice its presence.
 What is certainly the case is that no one wants to discourage tourism; it is the lifeblood of the island.
 You should not worry about this at all.
-It is not like drug violence in northern Mexico.
+But be aware it exists.